-- Critical thinking and problem-solving: Internal auditors must possess strong analytical skills to audit proficiently.
+- Critical thinking and problem-solving: Internal audits must possess strong analytical skills to audit proficiently.
 To ensure all aspects of an audit get approached objectively, they must think and enact considerately and carefully.
 Adeptness in communicating with management and proposing possible solutions is also essential.

 - Internal controls: Any auditor will inevitably encounter internal controls, so they must be proficient in managing and implementing them.
-‘Controls’ refers to the measures adopted by an organisation to manage and mitigate risks, ensure compliance, and achieve operational objectives.
+‘Controls’ refers to the measures adopted by an organization to manage and mitigate risks, ensure compliance, and achieve operational objectives.

 Training and qualifications

 Many internal auditors hold a bachelor’s degree in accounting, finance, business administration, or a related field.
-For more senior positions, some organisations may demand a master’s degree in a relevant discipline.
+For more senior positions, some organizations may demand a master’s degree in a relevant discipline.
 Relevant certificates include, but are not limited to: